 English language skills

-For more information, see the GDC's guidance on necessary knowledge of English language for dental professionals.
+For more information, see the General Dental Council's (GDC's) guidance on necessary knowledge of English language for dental professionals.

 When you complete the Language Skills section on the application form, it may incorrectly state that you will be required to provide evidence at interview.
 This is not the case.
 Confirmation that you are registered with or will be eligible to be registered with the GDC (full or temporary) by the time of post commencement will be sufficient.